MinHtet-O/goquiz/README.md

 ## About the project

 Goquiz provides the scrapers to get the engineering multiple-choice questions across the sites, structure the data, populate the database, and Serve API endpoints to retrieve the questions.
 You can also start the services with db-less mode.

 Currently, Goquiz can scrap the MCQ questions from the following sites.
 - https://www.javatpoint.com/

 Scrapers for more web sites will be provided as the project progress.
 There are over **4000+ MCQ questions** from 74 different categories and all of them are credited to the respective original web source.
 This project is educational purpose only.

+## Technical Description ##

+The project structure was inspired by *hexagonal architecture*.
+Actors such as transport and repository are separated from service, which allows service to be a technology-agnostic component with only business logic inside.

+The actors are loaded during runtime based on the config, i.e. , postgres data mode and in-memory data model can be swapped easily just by config value.
+It allows mocking and significantly improves testability.

+The scraper spawns go routine to scrap each web page, consolidate and categorized the data before populating to the database.

+Goquiz can be served as either REST or gRPC API ( in development ).
+PostgresSQL is used as persistent storage to store the categorized data.
+For easier deployment, db-less mode with in-memory data model can also be used.

 ## Functions